nicolodiamante/chatty/README.md

 - Begin by opening the Shortcuts app and finding the downloaded Chatty shortcut.

-- Upon activating the "Chatty" shortcut, you'll need to enter your OpenAI API key.
+- Upon activating the ‘Chatty’ shortcut, you'll need to enter your OpenAI API key.
 You can choose to store this key either directly in the shortcut or in the Data Jar app.
 However, if you choose to store the key in the shortcut, it's crucial to ensure their privacy.
 Any inadvertent exposure could compromise your security and potentially result in a breach.

 - Next, continue with the configuration procedure.
 Follow each essential step attentively to customise the outcome prompt based on your specific preferences for the shortcut.
 Once finished, you can start using 'Chatty' right away.